microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 For a deeper explanation between the three tiers (including scenarios), you can also refer to the [service-tier characteristics](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#service-tier-characteristics) in the documentation.

 *Decision 3: Provisioned or serverless compute?*
-If you choose **General Purpose within Single databases**, you have an additional decision to make regarding the compute that you pay for:
+If you choose **General Purpose within Single databases** and the **vCore-based model**, you have an additional decision to make regarding the compute that you pay for:
 * **Provisioned compute** is meant for more regular usage patterns with higher average compute utilization over time, or multiple databases using elastic pools.
 * **Serverless compute** is meant for intermittent, unpredictable usage with lower average compute utilization over time.
 Serverless has auto-pause and resume capabilities (with a time delay you set), meaning when your database is paused, you only pay for storage.